Surf Guide

 Best for beginners, kitesurfing, and warm-water surfing

-Morocco has over 100 surf camps, concentrated in Taghazout and the surrounding villages.
+Morocco has dozens of surf camps, concentrated in Taghazout and the surrounding villages.
 Here is what to look for at each price point.
+Prices are rough guides that move with the season — always confirm current rates and inclusions before you book.

 Shared dorms (4-8 beds), daily surf guiding to best spots, breakfast, board and wetsuit included, communal lounge